danliaudan/cloud-sailboat-intro-lab/README.md

   - **Note 2:** you should have access to nginx homepage via <http://ec2_instance_ip_example:8080>, so modify Security Group in advance
 - [ ] Put screen of your <http://ec2_instance_ip_example:8080> site

+## <a name="_j7rj8qfn1ycp">Final notes</a>

+In the end your repo should have something like this structure:
+.
+├── README.md
+├── python-app
+│   └──...
+├── Terraform
+│   ├── ec2.tf
+│   ├── sg.tf
+│   └── vpc.tf
+├── Docker
+│   ├── Dockerfile
+│   └── docker-compose.yaml
+└── Bash
+    └── deploy_script.sh